Genesis Vision (GVT) Price Down 0% Over Last Week

-Genesis Vision (GVT) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on June 18th.
-During the last seven days, Genesis Vision has traded down 0% against the U.S. dollar.
-Genesis Vision has a total market capitalization of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.
-One Genesis Vision token can currently be purchased for $0.0934 or 0.00000310 BTC on major cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the US dollar during the one day period ending at 12:00 PM Eastern on June 21st.
+One Genesis Vision token can currently be purchased for $0.0934 or 0.00000310 BTC on popular cryptocurrency exchanges.
+Genesis Vision has a total market cap of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+In the last week, Genesis Vision has traded 0% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.